Category: Student Affairs

 Sexual harassment may include explicit sexual propositions, sexual innuendo, suggestive comments, sexually oriented “bantering” or “practical jokes,” jokes about gender specific traits, sexually oriented or obscene language or gestures, displays of foul or obscene printed or visual material, and unwelcome physical contact.

 Inappropriate displays of physical affection or romantic intentions are to be avoided during work hours and while on or in CEI property, buildings, or vehicles, or at CEI sponsored events.
-In addition, romances between an employee and his/her immediate supervisor are to be avoided.
+In addition, romances between an employee and his/her immediate supervisor are prohibited.

 Harassment or discrimination based on age, race, color, creed, sexual orientation, religion, national origin, physical or mental disability, medical condition, veteran status, gender, or any other protected class, includes behavior such as: